 Introducing degus to a new companion needs to be done with great care and patience.
-When doing this, it's best to use the 'side-by-side' (split mix)

-method.
-This involves having their cages side-by-side for a week or two to let them get used to the idea of living together before introducing them in a neutral space.
+When doing this, it's best to use the 'side-by-side' (split mix) method.
+This involves having their cages side-by-side for at least two weeks (or up to four weeks), swapping some of the toys and bedding between the cages, to let them get used to the sight and scent of one another before introducing them in a neutral space.
 You may need to give them several 'play dates' in the neutral area before they are comfortable enough in each other's company for a longer period.
-When you feel your degus are ready to live together, make sure you set up a clean cage for them with has no scent of either degu as a neutral territory.
+When you feel your degus are ready to live together, make sure you set up a clean cage for them which has no scent of either degu as a neutral territory.